godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

     export var IK_error = 0.1

 Now, we need to apply our transformations from IK bone to the base of chain.
-So we apply rotation to IK bone then move from our IK bone upt to its parent, then apply rotation again, then move to the parent of current bone again, etc. So we need to limit our chain somewhat.
+So we apply rotation to IK bone then move from our IK bone up to its parent, then apply rotation again, then move to the parent of current bone again, etc. So we need to limit our chain somewhat.